Causes of splenic flexure syndrome and how to treat it

 Next, your doctor will perform a physical exam, which will require you to lie down and expose your stomach area.
 The doctor will then lightly press on different areas of the stomach and ask you specifically where you feel the pain.

 If your doctor feels further testing is needed, a barium enema test may be prescribed.
-This allows for a more detailed examination of the lower GI tract and can help diagnosis abnormalities affecting the large intestine.
+This allows for a more detailed examination of the lower GI tract and can help diagnose abnormalities affecting the large intestine.
 This test requires the insertion of contrast material (barium) through the anus and an x-ray of the abdomen.
-If necessary, you may need more detailed imaging tests such as a CT scan or MRI.
+If necessary, you may need more detailed imaging tests, such as a CT scan or MRI.

 Treating splenic flexure syndrome